Getting a good night’s rest under stressful conditions is hard enough, but sleeping well during an ongoing pandemic can feel impossible some nights.

 “One problem is that people will often still feel drowsy in the morning, almost hungover, in a way, until the medicine wears off.
 You might feel like this even if you get a full night’s sleep,” she says.
 “It can also start to compound your sleep issue if you wake up in the morning and still feel drowsy and wind up staying in bed longer.
 That can then lead to issues falling asleep the next night.”

 Another issue that can befall someone over-reliant on these OTC sleep aids is that they might lose their effectiveness.
-“People who rely on these aids, they tend to develop a tolerance to the sedative effects after a few nights of using it,” Dr. Drerup points out.
+“People who rely on these aids, tend to develop a tolerance to the sedative effects after a few consecutive nights of using it,” Dr. Drerup points out.

 If you have insomnia, you may be tempted to try out melatonin as a more natural option.
 But as Dr. Drerup points out, while you might see improved results, immediate sleep aid is not the supplement’s primary purpose.